What Is Contingency Planning? Creating a Contingency Plan

 Contingency Plan Template

-We’ve created an action plan template for Excel to help you as you go through the contingency planning process.
+We’ve created an contingency plan template for Excel to help you as you go through the contingency planning process.
 With this template, you can list down tasks, resources, costs, due dates among other important details of your contingency plan.

 Business Contingency Plans